tinfoilboy/CTML/README.md

 ###### Namespacing

 Everything in CTML is namespaced with `CTML`.
-So for example, the `Node` class would be under `CTML::Node`
+So for example, the `Node` class would be under `CTML::Node`.

 ###### Documents